kellender/Totoally-Secure/README.md

 Defintions
 ```
 "<hash>":	Key or Hash of commit from metadata dictionary or metadata.json file
-"string":	Error string displaying all the errors for that commit based on acl.json file
+"<string>":	Error string displaying all the errors for that commit based on acl.json file
 ```